Himachal mountaineer Baljeet Kaur rescued from Mt Annapurna in Nepal

 On her rescue on Tuesday, the company released a statement saying, “We are thrilled to share that after being air-lifted from the mountain, Baljeet Kaur has safely arrived at Annapurna base camp and will soon be flown back to Kathmandu for medical examination.
 Baljeet’s accomplishment is truly remarkable, and we can’t help but admire her courage, strength and determination.
 Her extensive training, skills and preparation have played an instrumental role in overcoming this daunting incident.
 We applaud her outstanding achievement and commend her for being an inspiration for all of us.
 We wish Baljeet a swift and complete recovery.”

 After news from Nepal of Noel Hanna, a 10-time Everest summiteer from Northern Ireland, breathing his last at Camp IV on returning from the summit point on Monday night, the spotlight shifted to Indian mountaineers Baljeet Kaur and Anurag Maloo, 34, from Kishangarh of Rajasthan, who had gone missing.
-While Baljeet went missing from above Camp IV on Annapurna, Anurag fell into a crevasse from around 6,000m and died while descending from Camp III in the same mountain on Monday.
+While Baljeet went missing from above Camp IV on Annapurna, Anurag fell into a crevasse from around 6,000m.
+He was descending from Camp III in the same mountain on Monday and is still missing.

 Fortunately, Baljeet was found alive on Tuesday morning.